 - barrel - wider mummy sleeping bags with an extra room for those who don't want to feel constricted

 - anatomical mummy - copies the shape of the body to achieve as lowest weight and as best thermal insulation as possible for the price of comfort

 Temperature rating is the most important parameter of a sleeping bag, signifying its thermal insulating properties.
 Usually you can come across three or four indicators:

-- maximum temperature - indicates at what temperature will we start feeling uncomfortably warm.
-This problem can be often solved easily by opening the sleeping bag.
+- maximum temperature - indicates at what temperature we start to feel uncomfortably warm.
+This problem can be often easily solved by unzipping the sleeping bag.

 - thermal comfort - average temperature at which the user lies comfortably on his or her back without feeling cold

 - temperature limit - lowest temperature at which the user can sleep without feeling cold